VictoriaParkes/recipe-book/README.md

 For more details about forking and cloning a repository, please refer to [GitHub documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

+#### Install Dependencies

+Use the `pip install -r requirements.txt` command to install all of the Python modules and packages listed in your requirements.txt file.

 #### Create your env.py

 - In your project workspace, create a file called env.py and make sure this file is included in the .gitignore file.